Contact

 Sophie Oldfield, Professor and Chair of the Department of City and Regional Planning, Cornell University

-Summer Program for High School Students
+Online Summer Courses for High School Students

-The Just and Sustainable City (CRP 1111) and Maps, Mapping, and GIS (CRP 1112) are courses for high school students interested in exploring and addressing a range of critical issues that face and shape cities the world over.
 Courses are taught entirely online, connecting students from anywhere in the world to new peers with common interests and leading researchers who introduce students to questions and debates that shape our cities and communities.

 Cornell’s summer program courses are credit-bearing, giving students a jump start on their college education.
 All students receive close instruction and are encouraged to thoughtfully engage in these exciting classes.